UnbearableLightnessOfBeing/BackEnd_test_task-WebScraping/README.md

 -

-Created without еру use of any frameworks for educational purposes only.
+Created without the use of any frameworks for educational purposes only.